Breathing and Exchange of Gases MCQ for NEET

 Option a – Functional residual capacity

-Option a – intra-pulmonary pressure is higher than atmospheric pressure.
+Option a – When intrapulmonary pressure exceeds atmospheric pressure

 (A) J-shaped